Rent safe and private dog parks hosted by locals

 Pair your service dog’s tasks with your anxiety symptoms

 When your dog consistently does their tasks on your visual or verbal cue, it’s time to associate those behaviors with your anxiety symptoms!
-It’s great for your pet to be able to listen to what you say — simply having a “nudge” or “light switch” verbal cue can be a great help — but in the middle of a panic attack, you won’t be able to give them direction.
+It’s great for your pet to be able to listen to what you say—simply having a “nudge” or “light switch” verbal cue can be a great help—but in the middle of a panic attack, you won’t be able to give them direction.
 It’s important your service dog can act on their own when needed to keep you safe.

 This all might sound complicated, but don’t worry.
 It’s essentially the same process as adding a new verbal cue to a behavior your dog already knows!
 Instead of associating your dog’s task with a specific word, though, you’re now going to associate it with a certain anxiety symptom.
-These might include:

 • Fidgeting (like picking at your hands, face, or other objects)